Canadian Premier League: Clubs

 Eight clubs compete in the Canadian Premier League.
 Seven clubs competed in the inaugural season.
 Only FC Edmonton predated the CPL, having been members of the North American Soccer League, and also having competed in the Canadian Championship seven times before joining the league.
 The league expanded to eight teams with the addition of Atlético Ottawa in 2020.
 For 2023, Vancouver FC was added as an expansion club, while FC Edmonton was dissolved, keeping the league at eight clubs.
+Similarly, FC Supra du Québec joined the league as an expansion team in 2026, while Valour FC folded the same year.

-The province of Ontario has three teams, British Columbia has two clubs, while Alberta, Manitoba and Nova Scotia each have one.
-There is one pair of rivalries between teams in the same province: the 905 Derby between Forge FC and York United FC, named after the area code shared by both teams.
+The province of Ontario has three teams, British Columbia has two clubs, while Alberta, Quebec and Nova Scotia each have one.
+There are two pairs of rivalries between teams in the same province: the 905 Derby between Ontario's Forge FC and Inter Toronto FC, and the Pacific FC–Vancouver FC rivalry between the two BC-based clubs.

 Matches between Pacific FC and HFX Wanderers FC require the third-longest away trips of any domestic professional soccer league in the world, with the two teams separated by 4476 km.
-The 905 Derby, between Forge FC and York United FC, is the shortest distance between two clubs in the CPL at 80 km.
+The 905 Derby, between Forge and Inter Toronto, is the shortest distance between two clubs in the CPL at 80 km.